Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to put up more than 53 points in six of 10 games this season.
+- Liberty and its opponents have gone over the current 52.5-point total in six of 10 games this season.

-- Saturday's over/under is 16.1 points lower than the two team's combined 69.1 points per game average.
+- Army's games have gone over 52.5 points in five of 10 chances this season.

+- The two teams combine to average 69.1 points per game, 16.6 more than the over/under in this contest.

-- This contest's over/under is 8.7 points more than the 44.3 these two squads combine to allow per game this season.
+- This contest's over/under is 8.2 points greater than the 44.3 these two squads combine to surrender per game this season.

-- The average total in Flames games this season is 57.1, 4.1 points above Saturday's over/under of 53.
+- Flames games this season feature an average total of 57.1 points, a number 4.6 points higher than Saturday's over/under.

-- The 49.1 PPG average total in Black Knights games this season is 3.9 points fewer than this game's over/under.
+- The 52.5 over/under in this game is 3.4 points higher than the 49.1 average total in Black Knights games this season.

 Liberty Stats and Trends

-- So far this season, the Flames have been installed as favorites by a 3.5-point margin or more seven times and are 3-4 ATS in those matchups.
+- In Liberty's 11 games this year, it has five wins against the spread.

-- Liberty's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Liberty's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- When Liberty scores more than 23.5 points, it is 4-2 against the spread and 6-1 overall.
+- Liberty is 4-2 against the spread and 6-1 overall in games when it scores more than 23.5 points.

-- In games that Liberty amasses over 318.1 yards, the team is 5-4 against the spread and 7-3 overall.
+- In games that Liberty picks up more than 318.1 yards, the team is 5-4 against the spread and 7-3 overall.

 - The Flames have turned the ball over 18 times this season, five more turnovers than the Black Knights have forced (13).